 Other dosage forms:

-Along with its needed effects, verapamil (the active ingredient contained in Calan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by verapamil (the active ingredient contained in Calan).
+In the event that any of these side effects do occur, they may require medical attention.

 - Blue lips and fingernails